The 2022 Blue Hills Deer Management Plan is available here.

-Archery: The 2021 season takes place on Mondays through Thursdays only from November 15 through December 2.
-(There will be no hunting on Thursday, November 25, 2021 in observance of the Thanksgiving holiday.)
-This year, 225 archers will be selected via lottery.
-This is the same number of archers as in 2020 and 2019, and 125 more archers than in 2018.
-The land area available to hunters is 2,622 acres, also the same quantity of acreage as in 2020 and 2019.
+Archery: Archery hunting is permitted in the Blue Hills on Mondays through Thursdays between November 7th through November 23th.
+(There will be no hunting on Thursday, November 24 in observance of the Thanksgiving holiday.)
+225 archers will be selected via lottery (the same number of archers as in 2020 and 2019, and 125 more archers than in 2018).
+The land area available to hunters is 2,622 acres, also the same quantity of acreage as in 2021, 2020, and 2019.
 In 2018, the available land area for hunters totaled less, at 956 acres.

 2019-2020 Legislation: H. 757, An Act to study the health of the Blue Hills Forest and ecology to inform long-term reservation management, introduced by Representative Bill Driscoll, passed the legislature in a modified form as part of the budget and was signed by the Governor: see Chapter 84, An Act Relative to the Environmental Health of the Blue Hills Reservation.
 In its original form, the bill required both a study of the Blue Hills’ forest health as well as a moratorium on hunting while the study was being conducted; however, the moratorium was removed by the Governor.
 Thus, the law, as is, requires the University of Massachusetts to select an independent scientific organization to conduct a study and survey of the environmental health of the Blue Hills Reservation and does not require a moratorium on hunting while the study is conducted.